 Whooping cough is caused by a bacterium called Bordetella Pertussis which is spread through the air when an infected person coughs.
-Whooping cough tends to spread more easily in "close-contact" situations such as among family members and in schools.
+Whooping cough tends to spread more easily in “close-contact” situations such as among family members and in schools.
 The infection begins like a regular cold that lasts for about a week and then the very characteristic cough phase develops.
-The cough occurs in spurts during which a child's face turns red, has teary eyes and often vomits after the cough.
-There is very characteristic" Whoop sound" during the cough giving the very scary impression of choking.
+The cough occurs in spurts during which a child’s face turns red, has teary eyes, and often vomits after the cough.
+There is a very characteristic” Whoop sound” during the cough giving the very scary impression of choking.
 This cough phase can last for up to 3 months and typically slowly goes away on its own.
-It can occur during any time of the day and usually is triggered by exercise.
-Although it causes great discomfort, Pertussis is not considered life threatening in older children and adults.
-However it can be very dangerous, even deadly in infants and young babies.
+It can occur at any time of the day and usually is triggered by exercise.
+Although it causes great discomfort, Pertussis is not considered life-threatening in older children and adults.
+However, it can be very dangerous, even deadly in infants and young babies.

 Making the diagnosis

 Confirming Pertussis is often not easy.
 Sometimes the diagnosis can be made by a nasal swab test.
 However, even if the test is negative it does not rule out whooping cough.
-In most cases the diagnoses is made based on the presence of the very characteristic cough episodes.
+In most cases, the diagnosis is made based on the presence of the very characteristic cough episodes.

 Treating whooping cough

-Unfortunately antibiotics do not usually change the duration of the symptoms.
-Antibiotics are generally given to the individual and close contacts to stop the spread of the bacteria.
+Unfortunately, antibiotics do not usually change the duration of the symptoms.
+Antibiotics are generally given to individuals and close contact to stop the spread of the bacteria.
 The only available treatment is supportive including cough medicines (given only under the direct supervision of a physician).
-Of course, babies with whooping cough are hospitalized for very close monitoring, treatment and support.
+Of course, babies with whooping cough are hospitalized for very close monitoring, treatment, and support.

 How is whooping cough prevented?

 The Pertussis vaccine has been very helpful in preventing whooping cough over the last several decades.
-However the older Pertussis vaccine was not 100% effective wore off with age and had some potentially serious side effects.
+However, the older Pertussis vaccine was not 100% effective wore off with age, and had some potentially serious side effects.
 It was initially given 5 times, incorporated with the routine vaccines schedule with the last booster given between 4-6 years of age.
-A newer version has been developed, known as the Acellular Pertussis vaccine, which is now recommended to be given 6 times including a last dose (combined with the diphtheria-tetanus vaccine) during the teenage years.
-In fact adults now also need 1 extra booster dose.
+A newer version has been developed, known as the Acellular Pertussis vaccine, which is now recommended to be given 6 times including the last dose (combined with the diphtheria-tetanus vaccine) during the teenage years.
+In fact, adults now also need 1 extra booster dose.
 See your doctor for more details.

 To conclude, whooping cough is still around.
-Older people who's immunity wears off, can get infected, generally with mild symptoms, but can spread the bacteria to babies and young children who have not yet been fully vaccinated.
-Administering a booster dose of the Acellular Pertussis vaccine to teenagers and to adults, may surely help prevent it in this age group.
+Older people whose immunity wears off can get infected, generally with mild symptoms, but can spread the bacteria to babies and young children who have not yet been fully vaccinated.
+Administering a booster dose of the Acellular Pertussis vaccine to teenagers and to adults may surely help prevent it in this age group.
 Your healthcare provider can give you more details as to who in your family needs a booster shot.